FlavScents AInsights Entry: Coffee Furanone (CAS: 3188-00-9)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, coffee furanone is considered safe at typical flavor use levels, with no specific ADI established.
-Dermal exposure in fragrance applications is generally low risk, with no significant irritation or sensitization reported.
-Inhalation exposure is minimal due to its low volatility.
-Overall, the risk profile is similar across food and fragrance applications, with a wide margin of safety.
+For oral exposure, coffee furanone is considered safe within the established GRAS limits, with no specific ADI or MSDI reported.
+Dermal exposure in fragrance applications is generally low risk, with no significant irritation or sensitization noted.
+Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.
+Overall, the risk profile is consistent across food and fragrance applications.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature